-We are consulting on the draft version of the plan to get feedback on its content and the strategies that it sets out.
-To complete the survey, please visit our consultation page.
+We consulted on the draft version of the plan to get feedback on its content and the strategies that it sets out.
+Please visit our consultation page for further information.

-We have also published a snapshot of the draft plan and some background documents.
+We also published a snapshot of the draft plan and some background documents.

 - Draft West Sussex Transport Plan 2022-2036 (PDF, 10MB)

 - Scoping report: Appendix C of the Sustainability Appraisal (PDF, 11MB)

 - Habitats regulations assessment (PDF, 4.2MB)

 - Snapshot of the draft plan (PDF, 9MB)